 Summit Counseling is a private psychotherapy practice licensed by the state of Wisconsin.
 The following information is provided so that you understand your rights as a client and Summit Counseling’s rights and obligations to you as your provider.
-Services are provided in accordance with the American Counseling Association’s Code (ACA) of Ethics .
-A copy of the 2014 ACA Code of Ethics may be found by clicking here .
+Services are provided in accordance with the American Counseling Association’s Code (ACA) of ethics.
+A copy of the 2014 ACA Code of Ethics may be found at https://www.counseling.org/doc...

-I am required by applicable federal and state law to maintain the privacy of your health information.
-I am also required to give you this Notice about my privacy practices, legal obligations, and your rights concerning your health information ("Protected Health Information" or "PHI").
-I must follow the privacy practices that are described in this Notice (which may be amended from time to time).The law protects the relationship between a client and a psychotherapist, and information cannot be disclosed without written permission.
+Federal and state laws require Summit Counseling to maintain the privacy of your health information.
+These laws also required Summit Counseling to give you this Notice about privacy practices, legal obligations, fees for services and your rights concerning your health information ("Protected Health Information" or "PHI").
+Summit Counseling follows the privacy practices that are described in this Notice (which may be amended from time to time).The law protects the relationship between a client and a psychotherapist, and information cannot be disclosed without written permission.
 There are exceptions and these are described below.

-I may use and disclose PHI in order to provide treatment to you.
-For example, I may use PHI to diagnose and provide counseling service to you.
-In addition, I may disclose PHI to other health care providers involved in your treatment like your doctor or psychiatrist.
-In these instances, I will ask you for a signed release.
-I may also use your information, without specifically identifying you, when discussing possible treatment strategies with other licensed therapists.
+Summit Counseling may use and disclose PHI in order to provide treatment to you.
+For example, we may use PHI to diagnose and provide counseling service to you.
+In addition, we may disclose PHI to other health care providers involved in your treatment like your doctor or psychiatrist.
+In these instances, Summit Counseling will ask you for a signed release.
+Your therapist may also use your information, without specifically identifying you, when discussing possible treatment strategies with other licensed therapists.

 Required by Law

-- Suspected child abuse or dependent adult or elder abuse, which I am required by law to immediately report to the appropriate authorities
+- Suspected child abuse or dependent adult or elder abuse, which therapists are required by law to immediately report to the appropriate authorities

-- If a client is threatening serious bodily harm to another person or persons, I must notify the police and inform the intended victim(s).
+- If a client is threatening serious bodily harm to another person or persons, your therapist must notify the police and inform the intended victim(s).

-- If a client is involved in the sexual assault of a child or discloses a sexual relationship with any individual unable to give consent as defined by the laws of Wisconsin I am required to notify police.
-For additional information about the Wisconsin law, please go to the following website: https://www.ageofconsent.net/s...
+- If you are involved in the sexual assault of a child or disclose a sexual relationship with any individual unable to give consent as defined by the laws of Wisconsin, your therapist is required to notify police.
+For additional information about the Wisconsin law, please go to the following website: https://www.ageofconsent.net/states/wisconsin.

 Uses and Disclosures Requiring Your Written Authorization

-Psychotherapy Notes - Notes recorded by your clinician documenting the contents of a counseling session with you.
-These notes will be used only by your clinician and will not otherwise be used or disclosed without your written authorization.
+Psychotherapy Notes - Notes recorded by your therapist documenting the contents of a counseling session with you.
+These notes will be used only by your therapist and will not otherwise be used or disclosed without your written authorization.

-Marketing Communications - I will not use your health information for marketing communications.
+Marketing Communications: - Summit Counseling will not use your health information for marketing communications.